-Louisiana Attorneys Help Clients Deal With a Family Member’s Incapacity
+Louisiana Attorneys Help Clients Deal with a Family Member’s Incapacity

 Deciding between full and limited interdiction

 Deciding whether a lack of capacity is limited in type or degree is difficult and at times is a matter of opinion.
-The court will always use the best interests of the interdicted person as its guiding principle.
+The court will always use the best interests of the proposed interdicted person as its guiding principle.

 Understanding the interdiction process

 Any person may petition for interdiction in a court where the person to be interdicted lives or may be found.
 The petition must state:

 - Petitioner’s relationship to the proposed interdict